lstamaria/lstamaria.github.io/_posts/2018-02-15-my-msds-wiki-page.md

 date: 2018-02-15
 ---

-One of the happiest moments of my journey is when I was accepted in the Master of Science in Data Science by the world-class institution, Asian Institute of Management or AIM.
-I am overwhelmed and humbled.
-More than 150 deserving applicants underwent a rigorous screening and I was one of the 43 hand-picked candidates.
-I will forever be grateful of this life-changing moment.
+One of the greatest moments of my journey is when I was accepted in the Master of Science in Data Science by the world-class institution, [Asian Institute of Management](https://aim.edu/).
+I know that this will be a life-changing experience.
+More than 150 deserving applicants underwent rigorous screening and I was one of the 43 hand-picked candidates.
+I will forever be grateful of this.

-As one of the requirements in the Gitlab account, we were asked to write a profile about ourselves.
+As one of the requirements in the Gitlab account, we were asked to write a personal profile.
 This my profile on [AIM MSDS Class Wikipage](https://gitlab.datascience.aim.edu/MSDS-2019/wikipage/wikis/lstamaria).

 -----